akoutmos/doctor/README.md

 }
 ```

-For the reporter field, the following reporters included with Doctor include:
+For the reporter field, the following reporters included with Doctor:

 - `Doctor.Reporters.Full`
 - `Doctor.Reporters.Short`